th2-net/th2-codec-fix-orchestra/README.md

     </fixr:message>
   </fixr:messages>
   ```
+  FIX Orchestra allows you to have different structure description for same message depending on the scenario of usage.
+  You can change the set of tags, their order, change which tags are required for with scenario.
 + validation of conditionally required fields in message based on the rules that are specified for the field in message
   ```xml
   <fixr:fieldRef id="99" added="FIX.2.7">